codeigniter4/CodeIgniter4/user_guide_src/source/extending/core_classes.rst

 .. literalinclude:: core_classes/004.php

-**Tip:**  Any functions in your class that are named identically to the methods in the parent class will be used instead of the native ones (this is known as “method overriding”).
+**Tip:**  Any functions in your class that are named identically to the methods in the parent class will be used instead of the native ones (this is known as "method overriding").
 This allows you to substantially alter the CodeIgniter core.